bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

-a method is a function that is the value of an object
+a method is a function that is a value inside an object

 3. What is closure?